 Secondly, the word "enforced" is normally most used in the context of "law enforcement" or "enforcing legislation" referring to the power of police, courts, and the rest of the system of justice to uphold the rules of society - which is usually considered to be a good thing.
 Let us pause for a moment and consider why this is considered good, even though it is a restriction of our freedom of choosing our actions.
 The legitimacy of the legislation in our democratic societies derives from the fact that it has been decided in an open process after careful discussion and debate between delegates elected to represent the people being governed by the laws.

 So, how often does this structure apply to the relation between the architect, the architecture, and the developers?
 Is the architect elected by the developers in free elections, and the architecture debated and voted upon?
-In most of the cases when the architect asks for advice on enforcement, the answer is always "no" in my experience.
+In most of the cases when the architect asks for advice on enforcement, the answer to these questions is always "no" in my experience.

 If we are to find a government system that resembles the structure of most organisations with architect and developers, it is despotism that is closest.
 The despot makes decisions he (most of the cases) consider wise, the subjects have no say in the question and must obey.
 Of the different kinds of despotism, the situation is actually best matched by a kingdom where power of the king stem from a higher power (i e a God in historic societies, and Upper Management playing that role in development organisations).